7 Best Spots to Watch a Santa Cruz Sunset

-California, the land of milk and honey, surfer’s paradise, the land of eternal summers; whatever phrase you associate with it, California is paradise.
+California is the land of milk and honey, a surfer’s paradise, the land of eternal summers; whatever phrase you associate with it, California is paradise.

 Additionally, because all California beaches face west, the sunsets are spectacular.

-After you book your vacation to Santa Cruz, get ready to have a front-row seat to experience one of the more breathtaking natural phenomena the west has to offer.
-Just be sure to check the sunset time before heading outdoors to ensure you make it to your lookout spot with plenty of time to spare.
+After you book your vacation to Santa Cruz, get ready to have a front-row seat to experience one of the more breathtaking natural phenomena the West has to offer.
+Just be sure to check the sunset time before heading outdoors to ensure you make it to your lookout spot with plenty of time to spare (we’ve included more information on that below).

 The beach has an ample sandy shoreline with impressive dunes and bluffs to climb and explore as you search for the best possible ocean sunset angle.